BayashiPascal/WebBuilder/README.md

 * Passing data from PHP to JS.
 * Image uploader on the server.

+To setup a minimal webpage based on WebBuilder:
+* Copy the files in this repo
+* Download jquery.min.js and add it to the JS folder
+* Set the base url into PHP/WebBuilderConf.php

 Documentation is available as a webpage made using WebBuilder at the following adress: http://www.bayashiinjapan.net/WebBuilder/